HrishikeshInsights/Financial_data_extraction_tool/README.md

 - **Data Export Options**: Support export to CSV or Excel formats for seamless integration into reports.
 - **Performance Enhancements**: Improve processing speed for larger articles and multiple inputs.

-## License

-This project is open-source and available under the MIT License.

-## Contributing

-Contributions are welcome!
-Feel free to submit a pull request or open an issue for ideas or suggestions.

 ## Contact

 If you have any questions or want to contribute, please reach out to [Hrishikesh REDDY](Hrishikeshreddy.in@gmail,com).